Tour of Flanders (men's race): The Ronde and Flemish nationalism

 Much has been written about the link between cycling in Flanders and Flemish nationalism.
 Van Wijnendaele wanted to create a race run entirely on Flemish soil, crossing as many cities as possible, because "all Flemish cities had to contribute to the liberation of the Flemish people".Van Wijnendaele, born into a poor Flemish family of flax workers, had worked for well-to-do French-speaking families in Brussels and Ostend and felt humiliated by the way they treated him.

 The Tour of Flanders is the only classic to have been held on German-occupied territory during the Second World War and in full agreement with the German command.
 The Germans not only allowed and enjoyed the race but helped police the route as well.
 This led to accusations of collaboration in an age where many Flemish nationalists had strong ties with Nazi Germany.
 After the War, De Standaard and Het Algemeen Nieuws-Sportwereld were sequestered by the state and several journalists, largely non-sports reporters, were sentenced for collaboration.
 Van Wijnendaele was forbidden to work as a journalist for life – a ban lifted when he produced a letter of support from General Montgomery, confirming that he had hidden downed British pilots during the war and had protected them in his house.

 A rival Flemish newspaper, Het Volk, started the Omloop van Vlaanderen in 1945.
-Het Volk, a left-wing publication, wanted to initiate a new cycling event in Flanders as a rival race to what it saw as the Ronde's closeness to the Nazis.
+Het Volk wanted to initiate a new cycling event in Flanders as a rival race to what it saw as the Ronde's closeness to the Nazis.
 The Ronde's organizers protested that the name was too close to their own – in Dutch there is little difference between Ronde and Omloop.
 The Belgian cycling federation demanded that Het Volk change the name of their event.
 That race became the Omloop Het Volk, nowadays the opening race of the Belgian cycling season.